Flores homers to get Giants going in 9-2 win over Rangers - WHIZ News

 Flores, the veteran utility infielder who signed with San Francisco in the offseason, made his first start of the season at first base in place of Brandon Belt, who has a lingering Achilles injury.

-After striking out and a deep flyout in his first two at-bats, Flores hit a 2-2 pitch from Minor into the left field stands to put the Giants ahead 4-2 in the fifth.
+After a strikeout and a deep flyout in his first two at-bats, Flores hit a 2-2 pitch from Minor into the left field stands to put the Giants ahead 4-2 in the fifth.
 It was the first home run allowed by a Rangers starter this season and came following consecutive one-out singles by Tromp and Mauricio Dubón.

+“I was surprised,” Flores said.
+“I didn’t think I got it but with the ball carrying today, it was a good day just to put the barrel on the ball and good launch angle.”

 Flores also walked and scored as part of San Francisco’s three-run seventh.